Grenade Gloves: History

 In 2001, Grenade began when 2 time Olympic Medalist Danny Kass and his brother, who is also a professional snowboarder, Matt decided they could create an ultimate snowboard glove.
 They used grassroots marketing techniques and strategies to get their message out.
 The Grenade Glove logo was one of their biggest weapons: an image that they had liked since they were children and meshed perfectly with their consumer.
 "As kids we had an infatuation with G.I.
 Joe," said Danny.

 Grenade went international in 2002 and became a global player in the snowboard industry.
 With Danny's 2 Olympic silver medals, 7 Winter X Medals, and 4 US Open Championships, Grenade's popularity grew along with Danny's.
 "Fame is good, but I just love to snowboard," he said.
 With Danny's popularity in the snowboard community at an all-time high, the Grenade Army was created for Grenade's most loyal followers.

-The Grenade Army is a membership program designed to build a relationship between Grenade Gloves and snowboarders all over the world.
-It is a good way for the company to stay in touch with a loyal following of snowboarders and skaters.
+The Grenade Army is a membership program for snowboarders and skaters world wide.
+This enables the company to stay in touch with customers.
 To be a member of the Grenade Army members pay a fee and receive Grenade products and access to the Grenade Army website in return.
-At the Grenade Army website, members can chat, buy exclusive products, and participate in missions that the Grenade Army "Generals" would give them.
+At the Grenade Army website, members can chat, buy products, and participate in missions that the Grenade Army "Generals" give them.
 The Grenade Army member base is currently at 10,000 members.

 In March 2011 Grenade hosted its seventh annual Grenade Games at Bear Mountain, California.